 28. Internship fair

-You can set this up speed-dating style, bringing in different local business who are looking to onboard student help.
+You can set this up speed-dating style, bringing in local employers.
 Rather than having full interviews, format this so that students can learn about internships available to them and make smart decisions about where to apply.

 29. Social media programming

 Any sort of social media “live” contest is a great way to introduce staff and student leaders at any point during the year.
 And with HQ Live reaching more and more people each night, it’s the perfect time to throw in some of your own social media game flare.

 Essential skill developed: Critical thinking and technology use

 30. Body positive photo shoots

 Pick up a few disposable cameras or borrow one from media services and encourage students to share what makes them most proud of themselves.
 Here are a few body positive shoots that shook up the world!

 Essential skills developed: Empathy, intrapersonal communication, and creativity

 Bring students together with games like Scrabble, Sorry, Checkers, Chutes and Ladders, Life, Battleships, Chess, Monopoly, and Twister.
 You can even create themed weeks and tournaments based on the board games you choose!